askielboe/licsim/README.md

 ## More information

-For more information on the modeling of AGN variability see e.g. (MacLeod et al. (2010))[http://adsabs.harvard.edu/abs/2010ApJ...721.1014M].
+For more information on the modeling of AGN variability see e.g. [MacLeod et al. (2010)](http://adsabs.harvard.edu/abs/2010ApJ...721.1014M).